 This section is largely from the older User Manual (Cole and Wells, 2019) and was termed Appendix C in that report.
 This section contains descriptions of all model input and output files.
 The format of each file is based on either (1) text input with fixed formatting or (2) comma delimited text.
 Output files are usually in comma delimited format except for a few fixed format output text files.

 For fixed format text file inputs, the input file begins with three lines used for file identification or user notes that are ignored by the program.
 The third line is often headers for the variables on the following line.
 The input file usually consists of groups of three lines - the first line is blank serving as a separator, the second line contains the card identification and the FORTRAN variable names associated with the input card, and the third line contains the input values.
-For fixed format files, the FORTRAN names are right justified according to the field widths associated with the input variable.
-There are 10 input fields associated with each card although the first field is not used in several of the input files.
+For fixed format files, the FORTRAN names are right-justified according to the field widths associated with the input variable.
+There are 10 input fields associated with each card, although the first field is not used in several of the input files.
 Each field has a length of eight characters.

 For comma delimited input files, there are no restrictions on variable field size or in the number of columns or fields associated with an input variable.